sstadlberger/home/README.md

 ### Homematic
 Add support for Homematic sensors and actuators to enable easy expansion of the system.

+### Philips Hue
+Native support for Philips Hue, including switches and motion sensors

+### Amazon Alexa
+Development is currently on hold, depending on the release of the Busch Jaeger version

 # License
 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.